camirmas/grapple/README.md

 The macro defines a named method in the lexical module.
 When invoked, the method's name will be used in the topic (takes the form `#{__MODULE__}.#{name}`).

-The result will be broadcasted as the `body` to any hook requests on that topic, unless it returns `nil`, in which case hooks will be sent with default `body`.
+The result will be broadcasted as the `body` to any hook requests on that topic, unless it returns `nil`, in which case hooks will be sent with the default `body`.

 The following example implements a hook that determines the game profile for Dragonite, automatically sending updates to the `http://pokeapi.co` API: